Erika-Russi/mod_4_project/README.md

 ## Multivariate Analysis

 Lastly, we introduced an exogenous variable, GDP, to perform a multivariate analysis on immigration.
-We used [VAR](https://www.analyticsvidhya.com/blog/2018/09/multivariate-time-series-guide-forecasting-modeling-python-codes/)to add an additional variable.
+We used [VAR](https://www.analyticsvidhya.com/blog/2018/09/multivariate-time-series-guide-forecasting-modeling-python-codes/) to add the GDP variable.

 In contrast to our first model, our multivariate model using GDP predicted that immigration would actually increase.
-However, the validation metrics for our second model were worse than our univariate model, so we had more faith in the forecasting performed by our ARIMA model.
+However, the validation metrics for our second model's immigration's population percentage were worse than our univariate model, so we had more faith in the forecasting performed by our ARIMA model.

 <p align="center">
   <img width="700" alt="11" src="https://github.com/Erika-Russi/mod_4_project/blob/master/images/gdp.png">